 “My favorite sit-down restaurant is The Nest.
 They serve Indo-Caribbean cuisine, a combination of Chinese, Indian and other influences from the Caribbean.
 I’m friends with the owner and they treat me nice when I go there.
 I like to order takeout from Singh's Roti Shop.They have good doubles and aloo pies (popular Trinidadian street foods) and sometimes they will make items for me and my friends that are not on the regular menu.
 I also like to sit there on a Saturday afternoon and enjoy their live entertainment.
 A new juice bar opened called Rhythms and Beets.
 They make simple, organic juice, smoothies, and ice cream.
 I like to go here after the gym.” —Richard

-There’s a massive park and residents are hoping for more green space
+There’s a massive park and residents hope for more green space

 We’re seven houses away from the edge of Forest Park—one of the largest parks in NYC.
 Such amazing options here for walking in the woods; running/biking on the main road (closed to traffic); playing soccer or baseball at Victory Field; a bandshell that’s landmarked; a golf course and more.” —Anne

-“My 82-year-old mother walks three to five miles every day in Forest Park while she says her rosary.” —Regina
+“My 82-year-old mother walks three to five miles every day in Forest Park while she says her rosary.
+One of the reasons that so many people want to buy a house in Richmond Hill is because they want to be near Forest Park.” —Regina

 What to do when you’re not sitting on your porch or looking for a parking space

 “We have a thriving, safe nightlife.
 Fantastic bars with karaoke, clubs and lounges.
-If you're looking to relax and have an evening out, there are some options to consider like C Bar, Elevate Sky Lounge and Mantra.
-C Bar has a diverse crowd, live entertainment and the owner is involved in everything they do.
-Saturday nights can be wild (in a good way).
+If you're looking to relax and have an evening out, there are some options to consider like C Bar, Elevate Sky Lounge, and Mantra.
+C Bar has a diverse crowd, and the owner is involved in everything they do.
+(Because of Covid, socially distanced and properly masked belly dancers may entertain on weekends if patrons make a special request but, when things get back to normal, regular entertainment will be back on Friday and Saturday nights.)
 One of the most special things about Richmond Hill is the number of public celebrations.
 There is a huge Phagwah festival welcoming the arrival of spring, then in the fall there's a Diwali festival where residents put up lights around their homes and there’s an illuminated motorcade of cars that drive along Liberty Avenue.
 In the summer, there are endless festivals like Indian Arrival Day when the restaurants will host Duck Curry competitions.
 That is a Caribbean delicacy.” —Richard

 “We like the Kew Gardens movie theater for indie movies.” —Regina